How to use NTFS on Mac

 Why can’t I see NTFS on Mac?

-Sometimes when you connect a drive in NTFS file format, your Mac won’t be able to read it.
+You can't see NTFS on Mac, because your Mac can't read it.
 That’s because NTFS is a proprietary file system that was developed by Microsoft for Windows.
 MacOS has read-only support for this file system.

 How to format a hard drive in NTFS on Mac?